-Here come the telcos!
+Here comes the telcos!

 How should broadcasters respond?